Undergraduate BSc (Hons)

 • You will be expected to work the same shifts as your practice supervisor in hospital and community settings

-As part of the application process, you may be invited to complete an online assessment activity.
-If this is the case we will contact you with further details.
+As part of the application process, you may be invited to complete an assessment / attend an online activity.
+If this is the case, we will contact you with further details.

 ENGLISH LANGUAGE REQUIREMENTS